theemadnes/kn2k8s/README.md

 This requires that the cluster has a gateway api controller installed.

+>NOTE: because this tool uses the *service* name of a given revision, supplying multiple revisions from the same service will result in subsequent revisions overwriting previous ones

 ### USAGE

 first start by applying the gateway resources